taf2/alert-sensor/README.md

 # Get a chim when someone enters the driveway

-Using a combination of Trinket M0, a IR light break sensor, nrf24l01 radios and a raspberry PI
+Using a combination of Trinket M0, a IR light break sensor, nrf24l01 radios and a raspberry PI to receive a ding dong when someone walks or drives into the drive way

-We will play music when someone breaks the light beam which should indicate they have entered the driveway
+We will play music when someone or something breaks the light beam which should indicate they have entered the driveway

-Because we're using Trinket M0 outside in the driveway and it has limited pins to transmit and also respond to a light break sensor GPIO pin we need two Trinket M0.
+Because we're using Trinket M0 outside in the driveway and it has limited pins to transmit and also respond to a light break sensor GPIO pin we need two Trinket M0's.
 We also have batteries so we'll be using verters from adafruit.
-IMO these are nice becasue they both boost and buck voltage while not being as good of a boost they serve both use cases well so we'll be able to use a feature of the buck/boost converter to power on/off another Trinket M0 that will when activated send our signal to our home Trinket that will activate this program running on our raspberry PI 3 B+ to play some music chims
+IMO these are nice beause they both boost and buck voltage while not being as good of a boost they serve both use cases well so we'll be able to use a feature of the buck/boost converter to power on/off another Trinket M0 that will when activated send our signal to our home Trinket that will activate this program running on our raspberry PI 3 B+ to play some music chims